Complete the inquiry form on the right to help us gauge interest. We will attempt to add more seats in this or a similar course.

 Focus on theoretical questions of how societies understand disability and its consequences for social justice, by examining the multiple determinants of the societal construction of disability.
 Prerequisite: One of the following: EDSP 117, CSD 101, ASL 195, Graduate standing, or by Instructor permission.
 Cross-listed with: CSD 274.

-Junior, senior or graduate standing; Open to Degree and CDE students; Cross listed with CSD 274 A; Total combined enrollment: 30
+Degree students w/ Jr or Sr standing; Graduate students w/ perm from Grad College; Open to Continuing Education and Degree students; Synchronous Online course; Cross listed with CSD 274 A; Total combined enrollment is 25

 Students enrolled in this course will use readings, lectures, films, writing, group discussions, and research and/or service learning in the community to examine the social and cultural experience of disability in different times and cultures.
 As an introduction to Disability Studies, topics covered will include: • The influence of cultural beliefs relating to disability on individuals, families, disability law, and social policy in the United States and other countries; • Responses to disability reflected in first person narratives, media, academic and professional discourse and practice, film, art and literature; • Examining disability across the lifespan.
 Implications for education, health care and social services;The role of different self-help and social change movements in the broader disability rights movement; and • The historical and cultural foundations of disability-related policies and practices in education, health care, and community development.